 And oh how that beautiful, flocked tree absolutely glowed at night!
 I sprayed my Grandma’s antique mirror with Crystal Frost, and it reflected the lights and beauty of the tree, adorned with red cardinals, the green, satiny ribbon, and ornaments from trips we’ve taken.
 The presents were all wrapped with a vintage-looking wrapping paper and velvet green ribbon.

-Hope your Christmas was filled with beauty and meaning, and hope you can enjoy some quiet days and relaxing with family and friends, or just alone!
+Hope your Christmas was filled with beauty and meaning, and that you can enjoy some quiet and relaxation with family and friends, or just alone!